Besides gardening, I love to eat! I mean what’s the point of growing all these delicious chillies if we’re not going to find yummy ways to use them?

 I mean where else can you learn to make “Quick-Pickled Sweet ‘N’ Spicy Radish Pods,” “Tomato Leaf Pesto” or “Carrot Top Salsa?”

 We all spend so much time and effort caring for our plants.
 It’s really refreshing to learn the many ways that we can celebrate our harvests.
-I highly recommend getting a copy of The CSA Cookbook.
+You can get The CSA Cookbook on Amazon.